 N95 MASKS – Popular Choice Against Virus And Pollution

-The most common class of masks there is.
+This is the most common class of masks you’ll find.
 Open any e-commerce website and search for “pollution masks”.
 The flurry of results would mostly be N95 masks followed by N99 masks.
+N95 masks are one of the constituents of PPE (Personal protective equipment) kits.
+Apart from Face Shields for Covid, health professionals wear gloves, shoe covers also.
 A N95 mask stops 95% of all particles sized 300 nanometer and above.
 This 95% is the minimum percentage it would stop, not absolute.
 Most N95 masks are capable of filtering way more perfectly.
 N95 masks are widely worn as a protection against pollution due to vehicles or dust.

 N95 masks give good resistance against airborne pathogens.
 Virus and bacteria cause flu, tuberculosis among many diseases.
 Most of these pathogens are larger than 300 microns.
 Virus Masks can easily keep them from entering your body.

 The 3M 8511 N95 mask you see above fits well owing to its cup shape.
-Beards or facial hair are an impediment in securing a good seal.
+Certain styles of beards or facial hair can be an impediment in securing a good seal.
 So, if you really wish to see the full benefits of wearing a mask, you know what to do.

 R95 masks lie in the middle of N95 and P95 masks in terms of repulsion for oil.
 In environments which abound in suspended oil particles, R-class masks give limited protection.
 Contrast this with the performance of N95 masks which fail here.
 An employee at a petrol or diesel fuel station should be wearing R95 masks and not N95.